raspberrypilearning/stress-ball/en/step_6.md

 Now you're going to add a better sound effect to your stress ball.

 --- task ---
-Click on your new ball sprite and then click on the Sounds tab.
+Click on the Sounds tab.

 ![screenshot](images/balls-sound-tab.png)